-1. Log in to the host as a root user or with sudo authority.
+- 1. Log in to the host as a root user or with sudo authority. - 2.
+To power off each of the guests, complete the following steps. - 20 Time-of-day battery

-- 2. To power off each of the guests, complete the following steps. - a.
+- a.
 To obtain a list of all guests, type virsh list. - b.
 For each guest in the list, type virsh shutdown domain name or type virsh shutdown domain ID.